-Our Amended and Restated Bylaws provide that our Board of Directors shall be elected at the annual meeting of our stockholders, and each director so elected shall hold office until such director s successor is elected and qualified or until such director s earlier death, resignation or removal.
+Our Amended and Restated Bylaws provide that our Board of Directors shall be elected at the annual meeting of our stockholders, and each director so elected shall hold office until such director so successor is elected and qualified or until such director so earlier death, resignation or removal.
 Our Board of Directors, at the recommendation of the Nominating and Corporate Governance Committee, has recommended for nomination the nominees for director named below.
-All of these nominees, other than Ms. Liggett, currently serve as our directors.
+All of these nominees, other than Thomas T. Edman and Barbara V. Scherer, currently serve as our directors.
 Each nominee has consented to serve as a nominee, to serve as a director if elected, and to being named a nominee in this Proxy Statement.
+Susan Billat will not stand for reelection at the 2015 Annual Meeting of Stockholders.
 If a director nominee becomes unavailable before the election, your proxy authorizes the people named as proxies to vote for a replacement nominee if the Nominating and Corporate Governance Committee names one.

-Name Position/Office Held With the Company Age Director Since Clarence L. Granger Chief Executive Officer, Chairman of the Board - and Nominee for Director 65 2002 Susan H. Billat Director and Nominee for Director 63 2004 John Chenault Director and Nominee for Director 66 2009 David T. ibnAle Director and Nominee for Director 42 2002 Leonid Mezhvinsky Director and Nominee for Director 60 2007 Emily Maddox Liggett Nominee for Director 58
+Director Name Position/Office Held With the Company Age Since Clarence L. Granger Chairman of the Board and Nominee for Director 66 2002 James P. Scholhamer Chief Executive Officer, Director and Nominee for Director 48 2015 John Chenault Director and Nominee for Director 67 2009 David T. ibnAle Director and Nominee for Director 43 2002 Leonid Mezhvinsky Director and Nominee for Director 61 2007 Emily M. Liggett Director and Nominee for Director 59 2014 Thomas T. Edman Nominee for Director 53 Barbara V. Scherer Nominee for Director 59